Not Even the Ghosts

 “What kind of prayer?”

 “Oh, some stupid thing.
 You know what she’s like.
-God knows why she wants to do it now.”
+It won’t take long.”

 She went to join Grandma inside.
-I took a couple of steps to follow, but before I could, a long brown arm snaked out of the light, shutting the door in front of me.
+I took a couple of steps to follow, but before I could, a long brown arm snaked out of the light, slamming the door in my face.
 I waited by the gate with with my school bag, hoping it wouldn’t take long.

 I don’t know how much time went by, but I know I heard a faint cry inside.
 Suddenly, the wind seemed to quicken around me, and the dark was somehow darker.
 I was gripped by an irrational fear, like cold water filling me up.
 It reminded me of the moment in a bad dream, when you know, without knowing how, that something awful is going to happen.